MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Introduction

-Since ambiguous tasks manifest as POMDPs and human demonstrations are inherently non-Markovian, effective imitation necessitates history-aware policies.While the critical role of historical context has been increasingly recognized ~\cite{mandlekar2021robomimic}, effectively and efficiently encoding comprehensive trajectory histories into actionable representations remains a significant challenge.
-Addressing this, we introduce Mamba Temporal Imitation Learning (MTIL).This approach is specifically designed to incorporate the complete observational history into decision-making by leveraging the unique properties of State Space Models (SSMs), particularly the recently developed Mamba architecture~\cite{gu2023mamba, jia2024mail}.
+Since ambiguous tasks manifest as POMDPs and human demonstrations are inherently non-Markovian, effective imitation necessitates history-aware policies.
+While the critical role of historical context has been increasingly recognized~\cite{mandlekar2021robomimic}, a fundamental barrier has remained: the computational infeasibility of processing long, high-dimensional observation histories with prevailing architectures like Transformers.
+Addressing this, we introduce Mamba Temporal Imitation Learning (MTIL).
+Our approach is specifically designed to incorporate the complete observational history into decision-making by leveraging the unique properties of State Space Models (SSMs), particularly the recently developed Mamba architecture~\cite{gu2023mamba, jia2024mail}.
 Mamba's recurrent structure allows it to maintain a compressed hidden state $h_t$ that theoretically encapsulates information from the entire preceding observation sequence $H_t = (o_1,..., o_t)$.
 Instead of relying solely on $o_t$, MTIL learns a policy $\pi(a_t | h_t, o_t)$ that explicitly conditions the action prediction on this history-infused hidden state $h_t$ in conjunction with the current observation $o_t$, enabling differentiation between observationally similar states and the correct execution of complex sequential tasks.
-Our contributions are threefold: \begin{enumerate} \item A novel Mamba-based IL architecture, MTIL, is proposed, specifically designed for full trajectory history encoding via its recurrent state to overcome limitations inherent in Markovian sequential task learning. \item The fundamental challenge of temporal ambiguity in IL is addressed by incorporating comprehensive historical context, offering a promising pathway towards learning and executing long-horizon, state-dependent manipulation sequences previously intractable for methods reliant on limited context. \item Extensive empirical validation is provided across diverse benchmarks (simulation and real-world), demonstrating significant performance improvements over existing state-of-the-art methods (including ACT, Diffusion Policy), particularly on tasks demanding temporal reasoning and long-term memory. \end{enumerate}
+Our contributions are threefold: \begin{enumerate} \item We propose MTIL, a novel architecture that is the first to leverage the linear-time recurrence of State Space Models to make full-trajectory imitation learning from high-dimensional visual data computationally feasible on commodity hardware, breaking the quadratic bottleneck of attention-based models. \item We provide a new theoretical framing for this approach, positing MTIL as learning an \textit{implicit dynamical system}.
+This system's evolving state acts as a continuous belief-state representation, offering a robust solution to the core problem of temporal ambiguity in partially observable environments. \item We provide extensive empirical validation demonstrating that MTIL significantly outperforms state-of-the-art methods, including ACT and Diffusion Policy.
+Furthermore, on tasks requiring long-term memory, MTIL also surpasses other full-history-capable baselines like Transformer-XL, validating the unique advantages of its underlying architecture. \end{enumerate}